 Deployment method

 Local deployment: Package the project into a JAR file.
-On a local server where Java 8 and the Maven tool are deployed, run the
+On a local server with Java 8 and Maven, run the

-After you download the project, go to the root directory of the project and run the packaging command to package the project into a JAR file.
+In the project's root directory, run the packaging command to package the project into a JAR file.

 Result verification

-After you deploy the code and connect the network to EventBridge, you can verify the results in the workspace where the extension is enabled.
+After deploying the code and confirming your service is accessible from EventBridge, verify the result in the workspace where the extension is enabled.

 Verification steps